-Our business is currently dependent on the successful development, regulatory approval and commercialization of our sole product candidate, batoclimab, formerly referred to as IMVT-1401.
+Our business is currently dependent on the successful and timely development, regulatory approval and commercialization of our product candidates, batoclimab and IMVT-1402.

 We currently have no products that are approved for commercial sale and may never be able to develop marketable products.
-We expect that our primary efforts and expenditures over the next few years will be devoted to the advancement of batoclimab.
-Accordingly, our business currently depends on the successful completion of our clinical trials for batoclimab and subsequent regulatory approval and commercialization of this product candidate.
-We have in the past and may in the future experience delays in the clinical trials for batoclimab, and any additional delays or failures in the clinical trials for batoclimab could significantly impact and harm our business.
+We expect that our primary efforts and expenditures over the next few years will be devoted to the advancement of batoclimab and IMVT-1402.
+Accordingly, our business currently depends on the successful completion of our clinical trials for batoclimab and IMVT-1402 and subsequent regulatory approval and commercialization of these product candidates, which is uncertain.
+Delays or failures in the clinical trials for batoclimab or IMVT-1402, for example due to the voluntary pause of our batoclimab clinical trials announced in February 2021 and resulting inconclusive study results, have and could in the future significantly impact and harm our business.
 See "Risks Related to Development, Regulatory Approval and Commercialization - Clinical trials are very expensive, time-consuming, difficult to design and implement, and involve uncertain outcomes."

-We cannot be certain that batoclimab will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of pharmaceutical products, including antibody-based products, are, and will remain, subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries that each have differing regulations.
-We are not permitted to market our product candidate in the United States until we receive approval of a BLA or in any foreign country until we receive the requisite approvals from the appropriate authorities in such countries for marketing authorization.
-In addition, we have not yet demonstrated our ability to complete later-stage or pivotal clinical trials for our product candidate.

-We have not submitted a BLA for batoclimab to the FDA or any comparable application to any other regulatory authority.
-Obtaining approval of a BLA or similar regulatory approval is an extensive, lengthy, expensive and inherently uncertain process, and the FDA or other foreign regulatory authorities may delay, limit or deny approval of batoclimab for many reasons.
+We cannot be certain that batoclimab or IMVT-1402 will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
+The research, testing, manufacturing, labeling, packaging, approval, sale, marketing, distribution, import, export, adverse event reporting, storage, advertising, promotion, and recordkeeping of pharmaceutical products, including antibody-based products, are, and will remain, subject to extensive regulation by the FDA and other regulatory authorities in the U.S. and other countries which may vary from one country to another.
+We are not permitted to market our product candidates in the U.S. until we receive approval of a BLA or in any foreign country until we receive the requisite approvals from the appropriate regulatory authorities in such countries for marketing authorization.
+In addition, we have not yet demonstrated our ability to complete later-stage or pivotal clinical trials for our product candidates.
+We have not submitted a BLA for batoclimab or IMVT-1402 to the FDA or any comparable application to any other foreign regulatory authority.
+Obtaining approval of a BLA or similar foreign regulatory approval is an extensive, lengthy, expensive and inherently uncertain process, and the FDA or other foreign regulatory authorities may delay, limit or deny approval of batoclimab or IMVT-1402 for many reasons, including: